 She was regarded as a witty author writing two frank and candid autobiographies.
 These tell all books were Shelley: Also known as Shirley (1980) and Shelley II: The Middle of My Century (1989).
 Wikipedia adds this quote from the Associated Press on this actress;

 She delighted in giving provocative interviews and seemed to have an opinion on everything

 So with this fantastic array of treasures of all sorts from this actress, the lovely Erica and I are inviting you all to our wee blogathon celebrating her career.
 Those all important dates are the 1st to 3rd October this year.

 You are welcome to review anything about this multi award winning lady in work as an actress in film or TV, stage or radio or her work as an authoress.
-However we are insisting that no derogatory posts regarding any of her appearances (including chat shows) or posts about this actress and her life off screen, are submitted.
-If you are unsure as to whether your choice of post will be accepted please contact either Erica or myself for advice.
+However, we are insisting that no derogatory posts regarding any of her appearances (including chat shows) or posts about this actress and her life off screen, are submitted.
+If you are unsure as to whether your choice of post will be accepted please contact either Erica or me for advice.

 Now for those important links…

 And HERE is a link to my Who’s Doing What page.. where I list all the bloggers and their review topics for the blogathon.